-The shutter is integrated into the HydroScat-4 housing.
+The shutter is a separate device that mounts beside the HydroScat-2.
+The body of the shutter is 5.7 cm (2.3") in diameter and 12.1 cm (4.8") long.
+The shutter blade covers the four windows on the face of the sensor when it is closed, and rotates approximately 70 degrees when fully open.
 It does not touch the face of the sensor, but leaves a gap of a few millimeters.
-When equipped with a shutter, the HydroScat-4 is normally also outfitted with a copper face plate so although water can flow through the gap, it provides a very inhospitable environment for growth.
+When equipped with a shutter, the HydroScat-2 is normally also outfitted with a copper face plate so although water can flow through the gap, it provides a very inhospitable environment for growth.

-Figure 5 Side View and Face View of HydroScat-4 with Shutter
+Figure 5 Side View and Face View of HydroScat-2 with Shutter

 10.2.
-Operating Parameters
+Wiring